Einstein metrics, their moduli spaces and stability: Manifolds with a parallel spinor

 \section{Manifolds with a parallel spinor}

 As already indicated in the preceding sections, every sign of the Einstein constant has its own peculiarities.
 Let us first focus on $E=0$, that is, Ricci-flat manifolds.

 In this section, let $M$ be a compact, connected manifold of dimension $n\geq3$.
-It is known as the structure theorem for Ricci-flat manifolds \cite{FW} that if $g$ is a Ricci-flat metric on $M$, then $(M,g)$ is finitely covered by the Riemannian product of a \emph{simply connected}, Ricci-flat manifold with a flat torus.
+It is known as the structure theorem for Ricci-flat manifolds \cite{FW} that if $g$ is a Ricci-flat metric on $M$, then $(M,g)$ is finitely covered by the Riemannian product of a \emph{simply connected}, Ricci-flat manifold and a flat torus.
 The possible holonomy groups of an irreducible, simply connected, Ricci-flat manifold $(M,g)$ are listed in Table~\ref{tab:holonomy}.
-Except for the case of generic holonomy, the holonomy group is simply connected; hence $(M,g)$ has a compatible spin structure, and one can show it admits a parallel spinor.
+Except for the case of generic holonomy, the holonomy group is simply connected; hence it lifts to a subgroup of $\Spin(n)$ and defines a spin structure inducing the metric $g$.
 Conversely, a simply connected spin manifold with a parallel spinor always has special holonomy and is Ricci-flat.

 In fact, so far every known compact, Ricci-flat manifold is covered by one admitting a parallel spinor (and therefore has special holonomy.)

 \begin{questype}{Open question} Does there exist a compact, Ricci-flat manifold with generic holonomy? \end{questype}